apache/nuttx-apps/examples/README.txt

   3. This example also requires genromfs.  genromfs can be build as part of the nuttx toolchain.
-Or can built from the genromfs sources that can be found at misc/tools/genromfs-0.5.2.tar.gz.
+Or can built from the genromfs sources that can be found in the NuttX tools repository (genromfs-0.5.2.tar.gz).
 In any event, the PATH variable must include the path to the genromfs executable.

   4. ELF size:  The ELF files in this example are, be default, quite large because they include a lot of "build garbage".
 You can greatly reduce the